 The maximum clip length has been increased from 5 mins to 15 mins.

-The GO 2 has a lot more onboard memory – used to be 8GB, now 32GB.
+The GO 2 has 4 times the onboard memory – used to be 8GB, now 32GB.

-The GO 2 uses a larger image sensor (1/2.3″), in fact it’s the same size as the GoPro Hero 9 which is better for low light performance than the previous version.
+The GO 2 uses a larger image sensor (1/2.3″), in fact it’s the same size as the GoPro Hero 9 which results in better low light performance than the previous version.

 Resolution and FPS have been improved as well up to 1440p 50FPS – smoother videos and more suitable for slow motion.

-Both the GO and GO2 are water-resistant, but the newer camera can be used in deeper water up to 4 meters (GO – IPX4, GO2 IPX8).
+Both the GO and GO2 are water-resistant to some extent, but the newer camera can be used in deeper water up to 4 meters (GO – IPX4, GO2 IPX8).

 Both cameras support FlowState stabilization – a feature in their software that is available on Windows as well as Android and iOS.
 That means you can edit footage on your phone if you wish.

 FlowState is a powerful tool as you can see in my comparison between before and after FlowState is applied.
-This video is from my GO V1 review, I will probably make another one when I get my GO 2 camera.
+This video is from my GO V1 review.

 Downsides of the GO 2

-The GO 2 (27g) is heavier than the original Insta360 GO (18g).
+The GO 2 (27g) is almost 10 grams heavier than the original Insta360 GO (18g).
 If you have used the GO V1 on your quads, you will need new 3D printed mounts for the V2 as it’s slightly larger in size.

-And the new camera is $100 more, though I think it’s reasonable because of all the hardware and software upgrades.
+The new camera is also $100 more expensive, though I think it’s reasonable because of all the hardware upgrades.

-Well, I am surprised at how small the gap in image quality actually is between these two cameras.
+Well, it’s true that the Hero 9 is still a better camera, I am actually surprised at how small the gap is in image quality between these two cameras.

-Yes, the 5K resolution of the Hero 9 is a huge jump from the 1440p of the GO2, but most people on Youtube only watch videos on their phones, so the difference might not be that noticeable.
+Yes, the 5K resolution of the Hero 9 is a huge jump from the 1440p of the GO2, but most people on Youtube only watch videos on their phones at 1080p, so the difference might not be that noticeable.

 Video bitrate of the GO 2 is 80Mbps while the Hero 9 is 100Mbps.

-The biggest advantage of the Insta360 GO 2 over the GoPro is definitely weight.
+The biggest advantage of the Insta360 GO 2 over the GoPro is definitely size and weight.
 The GO 2 is only 27g while the Hero 9 is 158g!
 You can put the GO 2 on most micro quads, but the GoPro would be a struggle for a lot of FPV drones even the powerful 5″.
+You can make a Naked GoPro 9 and drop the weight to 30g but it’s still considerably larger than the GO 2.

 - Dimensions (W x H x D)